uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 5. Launch the arduino IDE.
 Use the provided USB cable to connect your Arduino board to your computer.

-6. Install the libraries for the Arduino UNO board: Go to the menu: Tools-boards manager-search with keyword 'UNO' and install
+6. Install the libraries for the Arduino UNO board: Go to the menu: Tools-boards manager-search with keyword 'UNO' and install "Arduino AVR boards"
   <img src="..\images\in-person_workshops\audio_player\mkrinstall.png" alt="mkrinstall" style="float:right;width:1200px;">
   Go to the menu of the IDE and select Tools- boards manager again to select, connect and communicate with the board Auduino UNO.
 <img src="..\images\in-person_workshops\audio_player\boardmanager.png" alt="boardmanager" style="float:right;width:1200px;">